|

 Learning Shadow Variable Representation for Treatment Effect Estimation under Collider Bias

-B. Li, H. Li, R. Xiong, A. Wu, F. Wu, and K. Kuang
+B. Li, H. Li, R. Xiong, A. Wu, F. Wu, K. Kuang

 ICML 2024